 In-store: Afterpay offers two options to pay in-store.
 The old fashioned way is to generate a barcode in the app and show it to the store staff.
 The second option is generating an Afterpay card and saving it to Google Pay or Apple Pay.
 The card will be saved until you delete it, but you will have to go to the app and re-activate the card before using it.

 One common thing with Afterpay is charging the first instalment right away until you don’t have many purchases.
-Once you use Afterpay a few times, your first payment is charged after two weeks of the purchase, giving you 8 weeks to pay.
+Once you use Afterpay a few times, your first payment is charged two weeks after the purchase, giving you 8 weeks to pay.

 Also read: Klarna vs. PayPal